Companies take complaints very seriously.

 Fast forward a few years, just as in-flight Wi-fi was just becoming popular, I emailed a complaint to Southwest about how their in-flight Wi-fi didn’t work.
 I didn’t throw a fit, I just sent a polite email to their customer service about how the wi-fi probably wasn’t ready for prime time yet.
 I was looking for a refund of the access fee, but they did one better… well, a hundred better.
 They sent me a $100 credit voucher!

-I’m not sharing some secret when I say that complaining about bad service will get you something.
+I’m not sharing some secrets when I say that complaining about bad service will get you something.
 We all know that complaining works.

 But you should only complain if something bad happens.